 The city comes alive in spring (April to June), with outdoor events, festivals, and blooming gardens.
 It's a great time to explore the historic sites, wander through the porticoes, and indulge in the local food scene.
 It can get hot and crowded in summer (July and August), but there’s always a cold gelato in the outdoor piazzas to cool you down, while fall brings milder temperatures and fewer people, plus the autumn foliage adds a beautiful touch to the city's landscapes.

-How to get there: Most flights from the USA will include a changeover in Europe before traveling on to Bologna.
+How to get there: Most flights from London are direct and flights from other parts of the UK include a changeover in Europe before travelling on to Bologna.

 Where to stay: Head to the Hotel Corona d’Oro or Grand Hotel Majestic for a stay in ultimate luxury.